Cruiser Mk III: Design and development

 At a meeting of the General Staff, an official specification was determined, which included 30 mm armour, a Ordnance QF 2-pounder gun and a road speed of 30 mph.
 A subsequent review of the specification by Martel and Percy Hobart approved 30 mm armour all round, provided cross-country speed could be kept at 25 mph.
 Pending the delivery of the A13, an interim design was approved from the A7, A9 and A10, the A9 being selected.
 Orders for the resulting Mk.
 I's were limited pending the arrival of the A13.

+The Mk III proved to be much faster than its predecessor, the Mk I, with a more than double power-to-weight ratio.
+It also had the same turret as the Mk I and Mk II Cruiser tanks.
+However, it still was not very well armoured, having the same maximum of 14mm of armour.
+An up-armoured variant of the Mk III would be made and designated Cruiser Mk IV and would become the successor of the Mk III.

 The first prototype (A13E1) was delivered in 1937.
 Following the testing of two prototypes, the A13 was ordered into production.
 The original order was for 50 tanks; 43 had been delivered by the start of the war and 22 more from September to December 1939.
 The Mk III weighed 14 LT, had a crew of four, a 340 hp engine and a top speed of 30 mph and was armed with a 2 pounder gun and a machine-gun.
 When it was introduced into service in 1937, the army still lacked a formal tank division.